Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/curated-dual-field-contexts.md

 # Declarations of the list of Contexts and list of Context Types

-We declare the lists of actions and categories using kind 9998 events, as per the Curated Lists NIP:

-(work in progress, NIP incomplete)
+Following the example of Curated Widgets NIP, we can declare the list of Contexts, the list of Context Types, and two Context Types: _simple contexts_ and _dual-field contexts_.
+We will reserve a separate NIP, the Curated Contexts NIP, to go through this exercise.